yavnolib/yavnolib/README.md

 ---

 ### :man_technologist: About Me :
 My name is Nikolaev Yaroslav and I'm a fourth-year student of MIPT.
-Currently, I work at Sberbank as a CV engineer and try to develop in project activities, participating with my team in various hackathons.
+Currently, I work at the company collaborating with a department at the institute as a CV engineer and try to develop in project activities, participating with my team in various hackathons.

 At the moment, together with the team, we participated in the following hackathons:
 * (ML) Digital Department Hackathon (MIPT) - :3rd_place_medal: 3rd place.
 (Autumn 2024) - Parsing + cluserization.